 - Use the “Training” button to access the BUFKIT training videos.

-- Interpolating/extrapolating missing data.
-If a profile is missing a few data fields at a specific forecast hour, Bufkit will attempt to interpolate (or extrapolate) the missing fields.
+- If a profile is missing a few data fields at a specific forecast hour, Bufkit will attempt to interpolate (or extrapolate) the missing fields.
 This allows Bufkit to plot model profiles previously undisplayable such as the 4km NAM.

-- Exporting to AWIPS-2.
-Bufkit can export a Bufkit forecast profile for a specific forecast hour into AWIPS-2.
+- Bufkit can export a Bufkit forecast profile for a specific forecast hour into AWIPS-2.
 Just press the “Export” button (under the “Control Panel”) and the display forecast profile is exported to a “.nsp” file that the AWIPS-2 sounding tool can import.

-- User-define Overview time scale.
-The “Set Up Panel” now allows the user to define the 4 time scales on the Overview display by model type.
+- The “Set Up Panel” now allows the user to define the 4 time scales on the Overview display by model type.
 You can access this option by clicking on the “Scale Extension” check box under the “Advanced Options.”

-- SE Linux Support.
-In additional to standard Linux support using WINE, Bufkit 12 can now run in those Linux distributions that has Security Enhanced Linux installed.
+- In additional to standard Linux support using WINE, Bufkit 12 can now run in those Linux distributions that has Security Enhanced Linux installed.

-- Storm Motion Calculations.
-The storm motion calculations no longer use pressure weighting to calculate mean storm motion.
+- The storm motion calculations no longer use pressure weighting to calculate mean storm motion.
 The change allows for better compatibility with published techniques.

 Previous Available Versions

-Bufkit 11: Some users are still using this older version of the software, so we are making this version available for those users.
+Bufkit 11: Some users are still using this older version for various reasons.